 American University offers students the opportunity to earn both undergraduate and graduate degrees through its accelerated bachelor's/master's programs.
-Undergraduate students may complete up to 3 credits for every 9 credits required for the graduate degree that may be applied to the requirements for both degree programs.
+Undergraduate students may complete up to 12 credits for the graduate degree that may be applied to the requirements for both degree programs.
 The department that oversees the graduate program the student enters will determine if the courses the undergraduate student completes will satisfy master's degree requirements.
-Bachelor's/master's students must complete at least 18 in-residence credit hours at the graduate level after the bachelor's degree is earned and maintain continuous, sequential enrollment in the two programs.

 This program enables qualified students to earn, in a continuous plan of study, both the BA and MA in Psychology.